 My IMP is released in the UK.
 What should I do?

-After Brexit, the IMP is to be released to the EU in a EU country.
+After a no-deal Brexit, the IMP is to be released to the EU in an EU country.
 You will therefore need to submit a substantial amendment with updated documentation.
 The QP declaration must also be updated.

 My IMP is manufactured in the UK.
 What should I do?

-After Brexit, the IMP is then to be imported to the EU.
+After a no-deal Brexit, the IMP is to be imported to the EU.
 You will need to find an importer and a batch releaser as well as prepare a QP declaration.
-A substantial amendment must therefore be submitted with the update of the documentation.

-What should I do if the legal representative is domiciled in the UK when the sponsor is from a third country (e.g. the USA)?
+What should I do if the legal representative is established in the UK when the sponsor is from a third country (e.g. the USA)?

 A new legal representative must be appointed.
 The EudraCT form must be updated and submitted as a substantial amendment.

-What should I do if the sponsor is domiciled in the UK?
+What should I do if the sponsor is established in the UK?

 A legal representative must be appointed, and the EudraCT form must be updated and submitted as a substantial amendment.